michael-steinert/AgileSoftwareDevelopmentDAO/contracts/README.md

 - When the `TimeLock` is set as the Owner of an `ownable` Smart Contract, it enforces a Delay on all `onlyOwner` Maintenance Operations
 - When the `TimeLock` is self-governed, it only can execute the `Target Contract` after a Delay
 - The Delay gives Time for Users of the controlled `ownable` Contract to exit before a potentially dangerous Maintenance Operation is applied
-- It contains the following Roles that can only be granted or revoked by someone with the **Admin Role**
+- The `TimeLock` contains the following Roles that can only be granted or revoked by someone with the **Admin Role**
   - **Proposer** is an Address (Smart Contract or EOA) that is in Charge of Scheduling (and Cancelling) Operations
   - **Executor** is an Address (Smart Contract or EOA) that is in Charge of Executing Operations once the `TimeLock` has expired
   - **Admin** is an Address (Smart Contract or EOA) that is in Charge of Granting the Roles of Proposer and Executor
-- After deployment of the `TimeLock`, both the `TimeLock` and the Deployer have the **Admin Role** - this helps further Configurations of the `TimeLock` by the Deployer but after the Configuration is done, it is recommended that the Deployer renounces its **Admin Role** and relies on time-locked Operations to perform future Maintenance
+- After Deployment of the `TimeLock`, both the `TimeLock` and the Deployer have the **Admin Role** - this helps Configurations of the `TimeLock` by the Deployer
+- After the Configuration is done, it is recommended that the Deployer renounces its **Admin Role** and relies on time-locked Operations to perform Maintenance
 - A `TimeLock` Controller is self-governed if only the `TimeLock` holds the **Admin Role**
 - When the `TimeLock` is self-governed, a **Proposer** will be able to schedule a Proposal, and will have to wait for the Delay of the `TimeLock` until the Proposal can be executed, at which Point it will actually come into Effect
 - When the `TimeLock` is self-governed, it should be ensured when Revoking a **Proposer** or **Executor** that at least one other trusted User is assigned to that Role - otherwise, no one will have the correct Privileges to create or execute Proposals for the `TimeLock` Controller